How to Properly A/B Test on Facebook

 Use an A/B Significance Test

-Setting up an informative split-test is complicated enough on its own, but you also need to determine which of your results offer valuable information.
-This can be a confusing process if you don’t have previous experience with statistics.
+Setting up an informative split test is complicated enough, but you must also determine which of your results offer valuable information.
+This can be unclear if you don’t have previous experience with statistics.

-In general, you should try to collect at least several hundred conversions on each variation over a period of several days before examining your results.
+In general, you should try to collect at least several hundred conversions on each variation over several days before examining your results.
 You can also enter your results into a significance test tool to find the most actionable data.

-A/B testing can be a tedious process, but it’s a great investment if you’re serious about optimizing your approach to Facebook ads.
-These tips will help you develop better split-tests and identify your most effective ads.
+A/B testing can be tedious, but it’s a significant investment if you optimize your approach to Facebook ads.
+These tips help you develop better-split tests and identify your most effective ads.